open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 ![Use cases](./img/0240-otel-weaver-use-cases.svg)

-Conceptually, the main components of a Resolved Telemetry Schema are described in the following diagram.
+The main components of a Resolved Telemetry Schema are illustrated in the diagram below.
+The 'OTel Weaver' tool is used to create these schemas.
+It can also extend an existing schema or import a Semantic Convention Registry.
+Resolved Telemetry Schema serves as a key mechanism for interoperability, feeding various external tools, including SDK generators, documentation generators, policy enforcers, and more.

 ![Resolved Telemetry Schema](./img/0240-otel-weaver-resolved-schema.svg)